gyao852/PhippsPassServer/README.md

 This REST api service allows for the **C**reaating, **R**etrieving, **U**pdating of membership records, and their associated pass records (in this current developmental phase, old membership records are simply kept).
 Data in the database relies on regular intervals of membership data uploaded (as a .csv file).
 The expected workflow would be:
 1. A Phipps Conservatory employee logs onto the site
 2. They attach a scanner to their work computer, and place the cursor focus into the Altru System
 3. The employee can send a pass to a user via the site.
-This email will contain the pass itself, as well as instructions on how to add to add to their device.
+This email will contain the pass itself, as well as instructions on how to add to add to their device
 4. A member can install the pass onto their device if they haven't already.
-If there has been an update to their membership record, their details will be reflected in real time.
+If there has been an update to their membership record, their details will be reflected in real time
-5. When arriving at Phipps, the member can open their digital *pass*, and the employee can scan the barcode on the *pass*. members.
+5. When arriving at Phipps, the member can open their digital *pass*, and the employee can scan the barcode on the *pass*
 6. The scanned data will auto-populate their existing registering system.
-7. At some regular interval, an employee will download need to download the latest membership data, and upload this to the website to update the membership records within the server (which automatically starts the process of creating new *passes* for new members, and updating existing existing ones).
+7. At some regular interval, an employee will download need to download the latest membership data, and upload this to the website to update the membership records within the server (which automatically starts the process of creating new *passes* for new members, and updating existing existing ones)

 ### Front-End
 TODO: Add pictures for two main functions here

 Currently, the front-end component consists of two main features: Sending initial passes to users, and uploading a csv file containing membership data (to create/update membership and pass records).
 Because this is still in developmental phase, additional views are available on the left hand side (such as tables showing the data for members, *pass* data and device data).
 These additional views should be removed if deployed in production for obvious privacy reasons.
 They are currently kept for convenience sake in development.
 Additionally, there is another feature that allows for data to be cleared.
 Again, this is for development testing purposes and should be removed in end production.
 At it's current state, this project does not have a login page, and should be one of the higher priorities for future development.

 ### Back-End
 TODO: Add images from /docs here

 There are various components that are in play in the backend, and this section will try to cover in detail each major section:
 1. Data Upload
     * Stale data will be a recurrence until new data is uploaded.
-Any files uploaded will first be checked to see if it is of csv file type, and will be automatically reject if not.
+Any files uploaded will first be checked to see if it is of csv file type, and will be automatically reject if not
     * When a new csv data containing membership records is uploaded, it will first check to see if any prior data exists.
-If not, this first membership data will act as our initial dataset, and will populate the database accordingly.
+If not, this first membership data will act as our initial dataset, and will populate the database accordingly
     * If there has been an upload prior to this, a comparison of the data will trigger.
 It will iterate the new data, line by line, checking to see if that record exists in the old (using set comparison for faster processing).
-After collecting all membership record differences, each record is then checked to see if there is an existing membership record based on the primary key (member_id).
+After collecting all membership record differences, each record is then checked to see if there is an existing membership record based on the primary key (member_id)
         * For each existing member, the rest of their details are updated.
 A new *pass* record is created.
 Based on the member's *pass* primary key (card_id), we check to see if there are any registered devices for this pass.
 Any registered devices are then sent a push notification of a change.
 The user's device will then retrieve a list of changed *passes* (a device can have multiple *passes*).
-It will then send a request for each change *pass*, and replace the old *pass* with the new.
+It will then send a request for each change *pass*, and replace the old *pass* with the new
-        * For each new member, a new membership record and *pass* record is simply created.
+        * For each new member, a new membership record and *pass* record is simply created
         * Each member's pass is stored on the local machine.
 In terms of space complexity, each .pkpass file is only a few megabytes total, and will take up at most a few gigabytes.
 Local storage is the current means of the server being able to find and send the correct *pass*.
-Future storage is discussed further below.
+Future storage is discussed further below

 2. Sending a Pass
-    * Passes are sent to a member based on their associated e-mail address with that membership record.
+    * Passes are sent to a member based on their associated e-mail address with that membership record
-    * After clicking the 'Send Pass' button, that card record's last_sent field will be updated.
+    * After clicking the 'Send Pass' button, that card record's last_sent field will be updated
-    * The message is currently hard-coded in, as the contents of the body contain static instructions on opening the passes across a variety of devices (for which it does not appear to change often).
+    * The message is currently hard-coded in, as the contents of the body contain static instructions on opening the passes across a variety of devices (for which it does not appear to change often)
     * Passes are attached to the e-mail as a .pkpass file.
         * Adding to a smartphone will also register the device, with the server receiving a unique push_token that, alongside other authentication metrics, will be used to send updates in real-time
-    * After a member has added the *pass* to their phone, it will update the associated card record's last_update field, to help indicate for the user that this *pass* has been added by the end-client.
+    * After a member has added the *pass* to their phone, it will update the associated card record's last_update field, to help indicate for the user that this *pass* has been added by the end-client

 Fig 1.1: Interaction between client and server